 With control lower the dumbbell down to the right shoulder, then return to the starting position in a bent over row.

-3. Low Squat + Half Kneeling Arnold Press
+Low Squat and Half Kneeling Arnold Press

 Targets: Legs, hamstrings, hip flexors, glutes, quads, shoulders, abs and core.